Safety and security

 - The operator will ask you what service you need: fire, ambulance or police.

 - They’ll connect you to that service.

 - Tell the service where you are first.
 This is the most important piece of information.
 Then give them your name and the type of emergency.

-After help has arrived, you should also contact Wellington University International on their emergency contact number: +64 27 600 6864.
+After help has arrived, you should also contact the International Student Experience Team on their emergency contact number: +64 27 600 6864.

 The Wellington Central Police Station is on the corner of Victoria and Harris Streets, next to the Wellington Central Library.
 It’s open 24 hours a day, seven days a week.